emastho/vixenydocs/src/routes/framework/init/+page.md

 to learn but different and rewarding, focusing more on the flow of your code, with that unique ability to see everything at any point with full transparency.

-Without more delays, let's start with our basics~
+Without more delays, let's start with our `zero to hero`~

 # Quick start